 The Youth Ambassadors will all represent schools/colleges/youth clubs/societies across the region.
-As well as taking part in discussions during Forum meetings, the Ambassadors will be a way for the PCC to consult with young people on the ground on topical Police and Crime issues, and report back on their opinion in Forum meetings.
+As well as taking part in discussions during meetings, the Ambassadors Scheme will be a way for the PCC to consult with young people on the ground on topical Police and Crime issues.

-We also intend to engage on a strategic level with key youth work partners across Dyfed-Powys, who may not all be represented on the Forum itself.
-Through this working group, we hope to build meaningful relationships with our Youth partners across the region, and use this method of engagement to inform the work of the PCC, as well as means of sharing information and educating young people in a preventative way.
+We also intend to engage at a strategic level with key youth work partners across Dyfed-Powys.
+In doing so, we hope to build meaningful relationships with our Youth partners across the region, and use this method of engagement to inform the work of the PCC, as well as means of sharing information and educating young people in a preventative way.

-As we have identified several existing youth forums on a regional and county basis, e.g. local authorities' youth councils, studentrepresentative groups withinschools and colleges, we envisage that the Forum will engage with these existing forums as and when necessary.
+As we have identified several existing youth forums on a regional and county basis, e.g. local authorities' youth councils, student representative groups within schools and colleges, we envisage that the Ambassadors will engage with these existing forums as and when necessary.
 This could include having an input into their programme of events throughout the year, such as scrutiny activities on Policing and Crime issues, information sharing, and consultation on Policing and Crime issues.

-As well as attending community events arranged by the partners named above, the OPCC will also work alongside the Forum throughout the year and will be able to consult with young people on specific topics during the Summer Shows, such as the Royal Welsh Show, Pembrokeshire Agricultural Show and the Urdd Eisteddfod, when hosted in the region.
+As well as attending community events arranged by partners, the OPCC will also work alongside the Ambassadors throughout the year and will be able to consult with young people on specific topics during the Summer Shows, such as the Royal Welsh Show, Pembrokeshire Agricultural Show and the Urdd Eisteddfod, when hosted in the region.